PhotonTJ/Neural_Genomics/docs/model-collapse.md

 d𝒱<sub>ℓ</sub><sup>(g)</sup>/dg < 0

 acts as a **differential signature of semantic collapse**—indicating that the model is losing curvature, exploratory capacity, or belief diversity across generations g.
 This simple composite measure may one day serve as the **“resting heart rate”** of a model's latent health.
 From a biological perspective, this parallels the emergence of **neurofunctional biomarkers** in cognitive aging or the **flattening of fitness landscapes** in inbred species: both mark a reduction in **adaptive complexity**, even before overt symptoms arise.
 Similarly, **geometric collapse** in models foreshadows a loss of **generalization power**, **resilience to distributional shifts**, and **responsiveness to nuanced prompts**.
 Ultimately, the rise of **neural genomics**—the spectral, thermodynamic, and vectorial tracking of a model's internal semantic scaffolding—may help cultivate foundation models that are not just powerful, but also **resilient**, **modular**, and capable of retaining **epistemic diversity** over time.
 This is not merely a refinement in evaluation; it is a **redefinition of model health**.
 We move from training systems to *perform*, toward growing systems that can **endure, adapt, and evolve**.
 **In the end, the geometry of collapse teaches us that what makes a model truly intelligent is not just what it knows—but how richly and diversely it thinks.***
----
----
- This script controls the opening and closing of your modal